Handcrafted Gifts and Souvenirs

 Rosetta Family

-Navajo Weavings – An ancestral gift
+Navajo Weavings – An Ancestral Gift

 According to lore, it was Spider Woman, a powerful protector of the Dine people, who gave them the gift of fine weaving.
 It was a valuable gift indeed, for today Dine weavings are highly prized for their quality and artistry.
 Many Dine men and women, living on the vast reservation, depend upon weaving for their income.
 Spanish settlers brought the small, sturdy churro sheep to New Mexico when they began colonizing parts of the region in the late 1500s.
 Churro wool is exceptionally long and silky and Dine weavers quickly learned to make the most of its fiber.
 At first, weavings were mostly utilitarian—blankets and saddle blankets.
 But the owners of trading posts on the reservations sensed the marketability of rugs and showed weavers how to make them.